informalsystems/modelator/INSTALLATION.md

 (For the Python version to be changed only in a current working directory, use the analogous `pyenv local...` command.)

 Once you have the correct version of Python, run `pip install modelator`.
 That's it!
-Please verify that the tool is working by writing `modelator` on the command line.
+Please verify that the tool works by executing `modelator` command on the terminal.
 You should see something like this:

 ![Modelator CLI](docs/images/modelator_cli.png)